 Strong investment in digital initiatives, solid customer focus, and a large footprint have helped TD Bank to consistently deliver solid results.
 The bank is in a good position to drive significant volume growth in its retail business on the back of strong employment and resilient economic growth.
 TD bank also stands a good chance to benefit from organic growth opportunities in key customer segments.
 It already occupies #3 market share in NYC and is targeting top five position in all its major markets in the U.S. A diversified, retail-focused business model and North American reach act as strong enablers for the bank.

-The bank competes with other leading Canadian banks like Royal Bank, Bank of Montreal, Bank of Nova Scotia, CIBC and National Bank.
+The bank competes with other leading Canadian banks like Royal Bank, Bank of Montreal, Scotia Bank, CIBC and National Bank.
 National Bank ranks amongst the six largest commercial banks in Canada, while CIBC caters to 11 million individual, small business, commercial, corporate and institutional clients in Canada, the U.S. and around the world.
-Bank of Nova Scotia is a leading international financial services provider with a rich history of 185 years while Bank of Montreal is the eighth largest bank in North America by assets and Royal Bank is one of Canada’s largest banks.
+Scotia Bank is a leading international financial services provider with a rich history of 185 years while Bank of Montreal is the eighth largest bank in North America by assets and Royal Bank is one of Canada’s largest banks.

 TD Bank continued to strengthen its market-leading position in key product lines expanding its product capabilities and digital and distribution transformation.
 TD Bank’s business fundamentals remain strong amidst challenging operating environment and growing geopolitical and trade tensions.
 The bank should continue its dividend growth streak driven by its efforts to add new customers, volume increases, and growth across business segments.
 A reasonable dividend payout ratio of 47%, should also support future dividends in the high single- to low double- digit range.